Overview

 TypeScript Integration

-When both JSDoc and TypeScript are enabled (TypeScript is enabled by default), JS Style Kit adjusts the JSDoc rules to work better with TypeScript:
+When both JSDoc and TypeScript are enabled (TypeScript is enabled by default), JS Style Kit adjusts the JSDoc rules to work better with TypeScript:- Disables the

 jsdoc/no-types